ejsadiarin/wizardry/docker-wizardry.md

 _or just use podman (rootless containers by default)_

 ## Docker Best Practices

+> From someone who run containers commercially on the scale of a few thousand containers.

+1. Use Volumes instead of Bind mounts
+  - Bind mounts are static.
+Meaning you have to prepare the correct UID/GID and folder structure, where as volumes do this all for you

+2. For Docker Networking: basically all containers should only communicate internally, so `internal:true`,
+  - **only the services that expose an actual service should talk to a reverse proxy on the node that is exposed via MACVLAN/IPVLAN/OVS to a VLAN on your network.**
+  - Treat the host like a hypervisor and each container as a VM (avoid using the host).

+  > The host network should only be used to manage the host, everything else goes in MACVLAN/IPVLAN/OVS/overlay.
+Just like you do with a hypervisor.
+  >
+  > I would do PiHole like this: MACVLAN > Traefik UDP/TCP :53 > PiHole.
+  >
+  > I’m fully aware everyone else does: Host > Traefik UDP/TCP :53 > PiHole,
+  > - **but** people need to learn to not treat the host as an actual thing that accepts connections.

+3. Use compose.yaml or CLI over GUI
+  - Portainer Problem: Using portainer means you give full root access to all your containers and your host to portainer itself, which is a huge security issue since any zero day in portainer compromises your entire node and all containers and all data.
+I recommend not to use portainer at all.
+Use compose.yaml

+### Good Reads

 - [Docker Defaults Best Practices](https://www.reddit.com/r/selfhosted/s/HWqUMxyZRf)
 - [How much Docker Knowledge is Needed for DevOps](https://www.reddit.com/r/devops/comments/1cuvbkt/how_much_docker_knowledge_is_needed_for_a_job_in/)